-Trump Nominates 10th Circ.
-Judge Neil Gorsuch to Supreme Court
+Trump Nominates 10th Circuit Judge Neil Gorsuch to Supreme Court

 Republicans immediately praised Trump’s choice on Tuesday night.

 “Judge Gorsuch understands the invaluable contribution to the federal judiciary and our democratic government made by the justice he is succeeding,” Senate Majority Leader Mitch McConnell said in a statement.
-“Like Justice Scalia, he understands the constitutional limits on the authority of a federal judge and that the duty of a judge is to apply the law even-handedly, without fear or favor, and not to rule based on one’s empathy with a party in a case.”
+“Like Justice Scalia, he understands the constitutional limits on the authority of a federal judge and that the duty of a judge is to apply the law evenhandedly, without fear or favor, and not to rule based on one’s empathy with a party in a case.”

 How Gorsuch would impact the court if confirmed is up for debate.
 Though Scalia has been a favorite of conservatives for a long time, judicial philosophy does not always match up perfectly with political partisanship – meaning replacing him with someone with a similar mind will not move the court far to the right in every instance.